 Advantages of coal

 Coal is used for centuries as it is highly versatile.
-The following are some of its other benefits.
+The following are some of the other benefits of coal:

 1. Its supply is in abundance